Work, volunteering and mental illness

 The following are things to consider about voluntary work:

-• You don’t get paid but you might get paid expenses.
+• You do not get paid but you might get paid expenses.

 • It can allow you to try out different roles and get a feel for what you are interested in.